ashwanimahawar/ImaginAIry/README.md

 ## Live Project

-The project is currently not hosted, but it will be available soon.
+The project is currently deployed, you can access it through [https://imaginairy.site](https://imaginairy.site)

 ## Contributing